Dr Liz Stainforth

 - Programme Director for MA Curating Science

-My research interests include digital heritage and memory cultures, theories of utopia and critical studies of history and heritage (thesis title: Defining the Problem of Tomorrow's Memory: The Time of Cultural Heritage in the Digital Age).
+My research interests include digital heritage and memory cultures, theories of utopia and critical studies of history and heritage.
 I have several secondary research interests, primarily in early printed books, literary studies and science fiction.

 2018 – Postdoctoral Research Fellow, Digital Studio/eScholarship Research Centre (University of Melbourne, Endeavour-funded Fellowship): project focusing on Trove, a digital heritage aggregator hosted by the National Library of Australia, and the negotiation of public space, collections preservation and cultural engagement in the digital environment.